Determinantal point process models and statistical inference : Extended version: Approximations

-The advantage of the periodic method is that we on average only need to generate $\rho|R|$ points, whereas the border method requires us to generate $4\rho|R|$ points on average.
-To increase the efficiency of the border method we could of course use a modified affine transformation such that $T(R)=S'$ with $S/2\subset S' \subset S$, but we will not go into the details of this, since it is our experience that the periodic method works very well.
+An alternative way of approximately simulating $X_R$ is the border method described as follows.
+We simply redefine the affine transformation above such that $T(R)=S/2$.
+Then $Y=T(X)$ is again a stationary DPP with spectral density $\varphi_{Y}(x) = \varphi(A^Tx)$, and $T^{-1}(\Yapp{S/2})$ is an approximate simulation of $X_R$.
+While this approximation is mathematically well founded it is computationally more expensive (it needs to simulate $2^d$ times more points in average).
+In our experience, the periodic method works equally well in practice.
 In particular we have compared the two methods for simulating DPPs with kernels given by circular covariance functions.
 In this case the border method involves no approximation and comparison of plots of the empirical distribution of various summary statistics revealed almost no difference between the two methods (these plots are omitted to save space).

 For a Gaussian covariance function, Figure~\ref{fig:sim}\subref{subfig:comparebordper} shows empirical means and $2.5\%$ and $97.5\%$ pointwise quantiles of $L(r)-r$ using either the periodic method (gray lines) or the border method (black lines), and based on 1000 realizations of a Gaussian model with $\rho=100$ and $\alpha=0.05$.
 The corresponding curves for the two methods are in close agreement, which suggests that the two methods generate realizations of nearly the same DPPs.
 This was also concluded when considering other covariance functions and functional summary statistics (plots not shown here).
 In Figure~\ref{fig:sim}\subref{subfig:comparebordper} the empirical means of $L(r)-r$ are close to the theoretical $L(r)-r$ function for the Gaussian model, indicating that the two approximations of the Gaussian model are appropriate.